Vision Transformers with Hierarchical Attention: Methodology

 \subsection{Hierarchical Multi-Head Self-Attention}

-Here, we introduce how to reduce the computational/space complexity of \equref{equ:mhsa} using the proposed H-MHSA.
-Instead of computing attention across the whole input, we compute attention in a hierarchical manner so that each step only processes a limited number of tokens.
-Suppose the input feature map is $\mathbf{X} \in \mathbb{R}^{H \times W \times C}$.
-We divide the feature map into small grids with the size of $G_1\times G_1$ and reshape the feature map as
+In this section, we present an approach to alleviate the computational and space demands associated with \equref{equ:mhsa} through the utilization of our proposed H-MHSA mechanism.
+Rather than computing attention over the entire input, we adopt a hierarchical strategy, allowing each step to process only a limited number of tokens.